NCAR/aircraft_nc_utils/README.md

 # aircraft_nc_utils
 Collection of utilities that can operate on the RAF aircraft netCDF files.
+See the [Wiki](https://github.com/NCAR/aircraft_nc_utils/wiki) page associated with this GitHub repo for dependencies and installation instructions.

 The RAF netCDF file conventions can be found here: http://www.eol.ucar.edu/raf/software/netCDF.html